 Both platforms support materialized views as their core abstraction, but with differences in capabilities and guarantees.

-Materialize: Real-time consistency
+Materialize: Strong consistency

 • Queries reflect a consistent snapshot of all input data at a specific logical timestamp.